 View Brochure (1.05 MB)

-Space-based ADS-B will be a turn-key surveillance solution, delivering traditional ADS-B messages directly to the Air Navigation Service Provider (ANSP) like traditional ADS-B radio would do.
-The major difference is that the Aireon delivery point will provide a single source for all 1090ES aircraft for the entire FIR and beyond.
+Space-based ADS-B is a turn-key surveillance solution, delivering traditional ADS-B messages directly to the Air Navigation Service Provider (ANSP) like traditional ADS-B radio would do.
+The major difference is that the Aireon delivery point provides a single source for all 1090ES aircraft for the entire FIR and beyond.

 View Brochure (397.60 KB)

-Space-based ADS-B will eliminate global blind spots, allow for increased safety, precise aircraft locations, improved search and rescue response, reduction in gross navigation errors, enhanced cross-border safety and faster pilot/controller communication.
+Space-based ADS-B eliminates global blind spots, allows for increased safety, provides more precise aircraft locations, improves search and rescue response, reduces gross navigation errors, enhances cross-border safety and allows for faster pilot/controller communication.

 View Brochure (1.20 MB)

-This reference guide gives high-level overviews of the history of air traffic surveillance, how aircraft position is currently determined, ADS-B history, the challenges of current global surveillance and how Aireon series will transform air traffic surveillance.
+This reference guide gives high-level overviews of the history of air traffic surveillance, how aircraft position is currently determined, ADS-B history, the challenges of current global surveillance and how Aireon data is transforming air traffic surveillance.

-Aireon is the first and only provider of space-based Air Traffic Services surveillance (ATS surveillance) for Air Traffic Control (ATC) separation services.
-Aireon's operations have been designed to meet the stringent and rigorous requirements required for providing the safety-of-life ATS Surveillance.
-Aireon recognizes the safety and mission critical nature of such a service and has established a 24/7/365 operations center, which will monitor the integrity of the Aireon service and provide immediate access for customers.
+Aireon is the first and only provider of space-based Air Traffic Services (ATS) surveillance for Air Traffic Control (ATC) separation services.
+Aireon's operations have been designed to meet the stringent and rigorous requirements required for providing the safety-of-life ATS surveillance.
+Aireon recognizes the safety and mission critical nature of such a service and has established a 24/7/365 operations center, which monitors the integrity of the Aireon service and provides immediate access for customers.

-The Aireon system has been designed to address the safety, efficiency, availability and performance requirements that have been mandated by many air traffic organizations worldwide.
-Take a look at the technical details of the overall system and how the receivers will function when the constellation is fully-operational in 2018.
+The Aireon system is designed to address the safety, efficiency, availability and performance requirements that have been mandated by many air traffic organizations worldwide.
+Take a look at the technical details of the overall system and how the receivers function on the Iridium constellation of satellites.

 View Brochure (356 KB)

-Space-based ADS-B will extend this critical NextGen air traffic surveillance beyond the reach of traditional ground stations and will provide real-time coverage for not only 100 percent of U.S. managed airspace, but for the first time, 100 percent of the globe.
-Expanding ADS-B coverage through a space-based system will significantly increase the benefits in efficiency and safety to all stakeholders, while requiring no additional avionics beyond what is already mandated by the FAA in 2020.
+Space-based ADS-B is extending critical NextGen air traffic surveillance beyond the reach of traditional ground stations and provides real-time coverage for not only 100 percent of U.S. managed airspace, but for the first time, 100 percent of the globe.
+Expanding ADS-B coverage through a space-based system significantly increases the benefits in efficiency and safety to all stakeholders, while requiring no additional avionics beyond what is already mandated by the FAA in 2020.